samdauwe/BabylonCpp/README.md

 Example scenes can be found on the [samples](https://github.com/samdauwe/BabylonCpp/tree/master/src/Samples) page.

 # Status
+The master branch code is in sync with [Babylon.js 4.1.0-beta.13](https://doc.babylonjs.com/whats-new) of 2019/12/13.

-The [example scenes](https://github.com/samdauwe/BabylonCpp/tree/master/src/Samples) give a good overview which features are currenlty ported and working for [Babylon.js 3.3.0](https://doc.babylonjs.com/whats-new).
+The [example scenes](https://github.com/samdauwe/BabylonCpp/tree/master/src/Samples) give a good overview which features are currenlty ported and working for [Babylon.js 4.0.0](https://doc.babylonjs.com/whats-new).

 Known issues are summarized [here](https://github.com/samdauwe/BabylonCpp/issues).